 5. Share a complaint, but don’t criticise

-It’s normal to have complaints of our partners.
+It’s normal to have complaints from our partners.
 In fact, a complaint if you make it clear what outcome you desire can be very healthy for partners to share with each other.

 The problem starts when complaints become criticisms.
 Any attack on the character of your partner, including global statements of their failings (“you never” or “you always”) can railroad any productive conversation very quickly.